-RAG operates and continues to develop a total of 11 storage facilities.
-These include two joint-venture – Haidach (2.9 bn cu m; joint venturewith Gazprom) and 7Fields (1.55 bn cu m; joint venture with Uniper) – and the wholly-owned pore storage facilities Puchkirchen/Haag, Haidach 5, Aigelsbrunn and 7Fields (RAG) storage facilities, and research storage facilities in Pilsbach and Rubensdorf.
+RAG operates and continues to develop a total of 11 pore storage facilities.
+These include the storage facilities in Puchkirchen/Haag, Haidach, Haidach 5, Aigelsbrunn and the 7Fields interconnected gas storage as well as the hydrogen storage facilities in Pilsbach and Rubensdorf.

 The company also develops innovative, leading-edge energy technologies related to green gas that partner renewables.
 This is enabling RAG to play a vital role in attaining European and Austrian climate goals, and in the sustainable stewardship of Austria’s raw material and energy supplies.
 RAG is committed to providing its business partners and their customers with reliable, environmentally friendly and affordable energy and gas storage services over the long term.

 The use and marketing of gas as a transport fuel (CNG and LNG) is another important line of business.
 RAG opened Austria’s first LNG filling station at Ennshafen port, near Linz, in 2017, which was followed in 2019 by a second LNG filling station in Feldkirchen near Graz.
 The gas comes from RAG’s domestic gas fields and is processed at the company’s LNG plant in Gampern, Upper Austria, which currently produces about two tonnes of LNG per day.
 RAG also operates public self-service CNG filling stations in Gampern and Kremsmünster.